Home · Research · Causeries

 S Weichwald, B Schölkopf, T Ball, M Grosse-Wentrup

-International Workshop on Pattern Recognition in Neuroimaging (PRNI), 2014
+International Workshop on Pattern Recognition in Neuroimaging, 2014

-In this paper, we argue that it is not sufficient to distinguish between encoding- and decoding models: The interpretation of such models depends on whether they are employed in a stimulus- or response-based setting.
+Argues that it is not sufficient to distinguish between encoding and decoding models in neuroimaging; the interpretation of such models also depends on whether they are employed in a stimulus- or response-based setting.

 weichwald2014decoding